Fabian-Gruenbichler/rust/src/tools/rustc-perf/collector/README.md

   dedicated to artifact sizes (ending with `-tiny`).
 - `--id <ID>` the identifier that will be used to identify the results in the database.
+- `--exact-match <BENCHMARKS>`: comma-separated list of benchmark names that should be executed.
+The names have to match exactly.
+Cannot be combined with `--include`/`--exclude`/`--exclude-suffix`.
 - `--include <INCLUDE>`: the inverse of `--exclude`.
 The argument is a comma-separated list of benchmark prefixes.
 When this option is specified, a benchmark is included in the run only if its name matches one of the given